πŸ‡―πŸ‡΅ ζ—₯本θͺž | πŸ‡ΊπŸ‡Έ English

 malloc and free

-malloc allocates the requested number of bytes and returns a pointer to the start.
-When you're finished, release it with free.
+malloc allocates the number of bytes you ask for and returns a pointer to the start of that block.
+When you're done with it, release it with free.

 #include<stdlib.h> // needed for malloc, free